matthew-brett/pydagogue/curious_git.rst

 To understand why git does what it does, we first need to think about what a content manager should do, and why we would want one.

+If you've read the `git parable`_ (please do), then you'll recognize many of the ideas.
+Why?
+Because they are good ideas, worthy of re-use.

-As in the `git parable`_ - we'll try and design our own, and then see what git has to say.
+As in the `git parable`_ - we will try and design our own content manager, and then see what git has to say.

 (To go through this a little more slowly, and with more jokes, you might also try my  :doc:`foundation` page).